EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 ### 6. Optional: Deploy Kafka

+!!! note
     Skip this section unless you opted into Kafka during configuration.

 Kafka requires the Strimzi operator, which the BB chart does not bundle: